pmppiyas/Lv2Assignment03/README.md

 - ✅ Mongoose static methods, instance methods, and middleware
 - ✅ Full TypeScript typing and validation
 - ✅ Proper error handling and standard response format
+- ✅ Use Zod validation for more clear input

 ---